Blue-Sauce/kbd_backlight_ctrl/README.md

 You can configure the timeout period in `kbd_backlight_ctrl.service`, at the line which defines `KBD_BACKLIGHT_CTRL_TIMEOUT`.

-For devices, such as thinkpads, which offer multiple brightness levels you can configure the level in `kbd_backlight_ctrl.service`, at the line which defines `KBD_BACKLIGHT_CTRL_BRIGHTNESS`.
+For devices which offer multiple brightness levels, such as thinkpads, you can configure the level in `kbd_backlight_ctrl.service`, at the line which defines `KBD_BACKLIGHT_CTRL_BRIGHTNESS`.

 The dependencies for building are:
 * dbus